 - International applicants who have not studied at a school where English is the primary language of instruction must submit official or self-reported scores from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 All enrolling students will be required to submit an official score report, and any discrepancies between self-reported and official test scores may jeopardize a student’s offer of admission.

 Pomona is affordable for any qualified student, thanks to a very generous financial aid program based on two principles:

 - Need-blind admissions ensures that applicants are admitted based solely on academic potential

 - Fully funded, need-based financial aid meets 100% of any admitted student’s demonstrated need, and there are no loans in our financial aid packages

-More than half of Pomona’s students receive financial aid, with the average financial aid package for all enrolled students averaging $51,134 per year.
-In 2016-17, more than $41 million in need-based institutional aid was disbursed.
+More than half of Pomona’s students receive financial aid, with the average financial aid package for all enrolled students averaging $57,311 per year in 2018-19.
+Some $51.5 million in grants (from all sources) was disbursed to Pmona students in 2018-19.
 To learn more about available financial aid, aid application requirements and deadlines, visit our Financial Aid section.